 Have you ever wanted to know what it is like to live your life as a twin?
 Everyone is fascinated with twins, both identical and fraternal twins.
 There are always so many questions for adult fraternal twins

-The Australian Bureau of Statistics reports in 2017, there were 4,528 confinements resulting in a multiple birth and 60 of these were triplets or higher order births.
+The Australian Bureau of Statistics reports that the proportion of confinements resulting in a multiple birth has remained fairly consistent for the past decade, ranging from 1.5 to 1.6% of total confinements.
+In 2017, there were 4,528 confinements resulting in a multiple birth and 60 of these were triplets or higher order births.
 There were 50 less multiple births in 2017 than in 2016.

 Recently we interviewed Jacqui, a fraternal twin with her sister Clare, living on the East Coast of Australia, to find out what it is really like to live as a twin.
 Here are the questions for adult fraternal twins that we asked.